Humidity is a measurement of the water content in the air. It’s usually measured in percentages or grams per cubic metre.

 If humidity levels are too low or too high, you may notice adverse health conditions and issues in the home such as damp patches or wooden floor panels shrinking.

-The humidity inside a typical home will vary throughout the year for varying reasons, including air temperature and ventilation, such as opening windows in the summer.
+The humidity inside a typical home will vary throughout the year for varying reasons, including air temperature and ventilation and the lifestyle of the occupants.

 How to Get an Accurate Reading in the Home

-Humidity Detectors come in all shapes, sizes and prices.
+Humidity Detectors are very accurate at telling the user how much moisture is in come in all shapes, sizes and prices.

 Professional units cost hundreds of pounds and provide the user with extremely accurate results.

 There’s plenty of choice for the homeowner with so-called “desktop” monitors that cost upwards of £10.

 You should keep a spreadsheet detailing all the readings in each room, also note the temperature as the amount of moisture the air can hold depends on the room temperature.

 What is an Ideal or Normal Humidity Level?